 As the name suggests, pickled sakura leaves are salt-cured cherry blossom leaves.
 It’s made by picking tender young leaves that sprout in May, blanching them, and then salt pickling for a few days.
 It’s an ingredient that makes an appearance during the cherry blossom season.

 The leaves are mildly sweet and faintly smell of cherry blossoms.
 The aroma is due to an organic compound called coumarin, found in cherry blossoms and plants such as cinnamon bark and tonka beans.

 They are essential in Kansai-style sakura mochi, a Wagashi of pink-tinted glutinous rice with anko sweet red bean paste inside (Kanto-style sakura mochi does not use the leaves).

 Where To Buy

-You can purchase them online from Japan (ships globally) or Japanese grocery stores.
+You can purchase them online from Japan (ships globally) or from Japanese grocery stores.
 The most expensive and high-quality leaves are imported from Japan.
-It’s usually sold in vacuum sealed packets.
+You can find it sold in vacuum-sealed packets.

 How To Store